alxndrTL/mamba.py/mlx/README.md

 But, MLX is not even 2 months old :)
 I will closely follow MLX development to watch for potential upgrades of this MLX implementation.

+# TODOs
+- add more ready-to-go scripts (training and <b>fine-tuning</b>)
+- support for mixed precision training ? (see [this](https://github.com/state-spaces/mamba/tree/main?tab=readme-ov-file#precision) from the official Mamba implementation)
+- set device (cpu and gpu) (see [A Simple Example](https://ml-explore.github.io/mlx/build/html/usage/unified_memory.html#a-simple-example) from the MLX docs)
+- see TODOs of the PyTorch versions
+- wait for new MLX updates ;)

 Feel free to contribute !